Burgundians: Vistula Burgundians

+In east and west

+In 278, Zosimus reported that the Burgundi and Vandals (Βουργούνδοις και Βανδίλοις) were defeated by the emperor Probus near a river, during a campaign based upon the Rhine.
+Some scholars interpret the text to be specifying that this was the Lech river, which enters the Danube from the south in what is now Bavaria, but this reading is uncertain.
+Neither the Burgundi nor Vandals were previously mentioned in records this far west.

+In his Latin panegyric "10" of 289, Claudius Mamertinus subsequently mentioned the Burgundiones et Alemanni as allies who attacked Gaul with a large force in 287 AD, and were defeated by Maximian, when the large size of their force led to famine among the invaders.
+The Alemanni had taken control of the Agri Decumates on the eastern side of the Rhine already at least a generation earlier, by around 260.

 Latin panegyric "number 11" (as it is known to modern scholarship), which was written in 291 AD, mentioned that during the reign of the emperor Maximian (reigned 286-305) the Burgundians were utterly destroyed by the Goths (Gothi Burgundos penitus excidunt, using the short form of the Burgundian ethnonym).
-The Goths were associated in this period with regions south and east of the Carpathians.
-Following on from this, the panegyric says that the Alemanni "again arm themselves for/as losers" (rursumque pro victis armantur Alamanni), implying that they fought in support of (or perhaps against) the Burgundians after this defeat.
-The Alamanni in this period were far to the west in what is now southern Germany, having taken control of the Agri Decumates around 260.
+The Goths were associated in this period with regions south and east of the Carpathians, and this battle is thought to have involved the eastern Burgundians, near the Vistula.
+However, the same panegyric continues by saying that the Alemanni "again arm themselves for/as losers" (rursumque pro victis armantur Alemanni), implying that they fought in support of (or perhaps against) the Burgundians after this defeat.
+The Alemanni in this period were far to the west of the Vistula, in what is now southern Germany, east of the Rhine.
 Because of the distance between the Goths and Alemanni historians have sometimes argued that the text must be an error, perhaps originally referring to the Alans.
-However, in a second passage soon afterwards, this panegyric mentions that in this period the Burgundians took farmland from the Alamanni (Burgundiones Alamannorum agros occupauere, using the longer -iones name), which the Alamanni were still trying to recover in 291.
-This panegyric therefore appears to associate the same Burgundians with both the eastern Goths, and the western Alamanni.
+However, this same panegyric goes on to mention that in this same period the Burgundians took farmland from the Alemanni (Burgundiones Alamannorum agros occupauere, using the longer -iones name), which the Alemanni were still trying to recover in 291.
+This panegyric therefore appears to associate the same Burgundians with a defeat in the east by the Goths, and a victory in the west against the Alemanni.

+Panegyric "10" taken together with panegyric "11" of 291 may represent a series of conflicts in which violence in the east pushed the Burgundians westwards, and involved them with the Alemanni and Romans.
+The Alemanni clearly worked as allies of Burgundians on at least one occasion, but later came into conflict when the Burgundians started taking over Alemanni farmlands.
+It is possible that eastern Burgundians were also already beginning to settle permanently in the Main river area, already before the Gothic defeat.
+The lands they entered may have included territory that some Alemanni were no longer attending because of their own moves westward into the Agri Decumates.